MattHag/cli-website-analyzer/README.md

 Usage: websiteanalyzer [OPTIONS] URL

 Options:
-  -p, --max-pages INTEGER  Crawl a maximum of n pages -s, --save               Save the crawled pages to a file -h, --help               Show this message and exit.
+  -r, --rate-limit INTEGER  Limit crawler to n milliseconds per page -p, --max-pages INTEGER   Crawl a maximum of n pages -s, --save                Save the crawled pages to a file -h, --help                Show this message and exit.

 ```